websu-io/websu/README.md

 [Websu](https://websu.io) helps you understand your web applications performance.
 [Lighthouse](https://github.com/GoogleChrome/lighthouse) is used for running an analysis and simulating how a website performs in a real browser.
-Websu provides an API (this git repo) and a Web UI that consumes the API.
+Websu provides an HTTP API (this git repo) and a Web UI that consumes the API.
 The API is more focused on people that wish to utilize Lighthouse as a Service for example to integrate it in their CICD pipelines or web applications.

 ## Features
-- Run Lighthouse and get JSON results with a simple HTTP call
+- Run lighthouse-as-a-service through a simple HTTP REST API
 - Retrieve a list of previous results
 - Web UI to host your own internal Lighthouse service
 - Ability to compare results (TODO)